 Angela McIlveen is a founding Partner Attorney at the McIlveen Family Law Firm.
 As a partner at the McIlveen Law Firm, she handles cases in family law including child custody and support, divorce, alimony, adoption, separation, domestic violence and equitable distribution.
 She is often called upon to teach CLE classes to other attorney and to speak at events.

-absolute divorce abuse alimony payment bankruptcy calculate child support cheating children court order custody divorce in the united states embryo family fathers' rights grandparents custody infidelity Infidelity joint custody military military custody military divorce Military Divorce nc nc alimony nc child custody NC Child Custody & Support Forms nc child support nc custody nc divorce law nc domestic violence nc equitable distribution no fault divorce noncustodial parent parental kidnapping prevention act payment permanent prenuptial agreements law property division questions Recipes restraining order same sex couples servicemembers relief act sole custody surrogacy Taxes
+absolute divorce abuse alimony payment bankruptcy calculate child support cheating children court order custody divorce in the united states embryo family fathers' rights grandparents custody Infidelity joint custody military military custody military divorce Military Divorce nc nc alimony nc child custody nc child custody NC Child Custody & Support Forms nc child support nc custody nc divorce law nc domestic violence nc equitable distribution no fault divorce noncustodial parent parental kidnapping prevention act payment permanent prenuptial agreements law property division questions Recipes restraining order same sex couples servicemembers relief act sole custody surrogacy Taxes